-The good news is that it's not hard to prevent your kids from accumulating big bills with in-app purchases on an iPhone, iPod Touch, or iPad.
+There are a few precautions you can take to curb in-app purchases on an iPhone, iPod Touch, or iPad.
 These tips can help:

 Require a passcode immediately.
 If you don't want to totally disable in-app purchases, you can set the device to require a passcode immediately for any in-app purchase or to allow a 15-minute grace period during which, after an initial in-app purchase, you can make purchases without reentering the code for the iTunes account.
 Go to Settings, your name, iTunes & App Store, then Password Settings.

 Use Family Sharing.
 Let's say you want to allow your responsible kid to make purchases but not go wild.
 You can set up a family group and hand select apps to share to your kid's device.
 If they want to buy apps, you can select Ask to Buy so that you can approve or deny purchase requests, even if the app is free (it's on by default for kids under 13).
 You can use this feature with or without Screen Time enabled.

 Set expectations.
 Once the device's settings are squared away, it's time to establish some rules about in-app purchases.
 Decide whether you're willing to pay for them and, if so, under what circumstances.
 Or say you'll buy the game but won't allow any extra charges.
 When your kid wants a new app, look at the number of in-app purchases available in a game (usually found on the app description page) before buying.